jackjcoop/ENGO_551_Lab_0/README.md

 # Overview

 The following application contained within the repository is an introductory application for Lab 0 requirements of ENGO 551.
 The applicaiton has been developed using HTML, CSS, SCSS and JS.
-The assets utilized in the application (photographs & images) are covered under the standard MIT License.
+The assets utilized in the application including photographs,  images and template code are covered under the standard MIT License.

 ## Templates Used